Personal profile

-Your profile includes your name, email, password, and connected Git providers.
-If you edit your password, you will need to log in again after you save the change.
+Your profile includes your avatar, name, email, password, default team, and connected Git providers.

 You can connect your Netlify user to one or more Git providers to make logging in and collaborating with your team easier.
 You can add, edit, and disconnect your Git provider accounts from User settings > General > Profile > Connected accounts.

 If you signed up for Netlify using GitHub, GitLab, or Bitbucket, then your Netlify user will already be linked to that Git provider.

 You can connect your Netlify user to multiple Git providers, but you cannot:

 - connect one Netlify user to two accounts from the same Git provider